• Facebook

 Consequences of Breaking an Employment Contract | Breaching Contracts

 What are the consequences of breaking an employment contract?
 The first issue is what is considered breaking a contract.
 Some think just exercising their right to terminate the agreement breaks the contract.
 I don’t think of it that way.
 You don’t give proper notice when I think of breaking a contract.
-You simply leave the job without following the terms of the agreement.
+You leave the job without following the terms of the agreement.
 In that scenario, what are the potential consequences?
 Let’s say professionals at a job are not working out for whatever reason.
-In almost any employment contract, there will be a section discussing how to terminate the contract.
-And then, within that section, there’ll be what’s called without-cause termination.
+In almost any employment contract, a section will discuss how to terminate the contract.
+And then, within that section, there’ll be without-cause termination.
 Without-cause termination means either party can terminate the agreement at any time with a certain amount of notice to the other party, generally between 30 to 90 days.

 Breach of Notice Period Agreement Might Cause Legal Damages

 So, if you break a contract, you walk out and don’t fulfill the terms of the agreement.
 The professional may be liable for several things.
-When I’m having a consultation with somebody unhappy, they say, well, these are all the things the employer is not doing right.
+When I’m consulting with somebody unhappy, they say these are all the things the employer is not doing right.
 They’re not paying me my bonus in time, or they’re making me work more than that in the contract, or I have to take twice as many calls as they said I would.
 Okay, just because they’re doing it or breaking the contract doesn’t mean you can leave and then cite that as a reason.

 What Should You Do If Your Employer Is Breaking a Contract?